CooperUnion/selfdrive/docs/safety.md

 - Take extreme care not to short connections
 - If possible, turn off car / nodes before using metal tools on the boards (metal snips, screw drivers, etc)
+- If anything shorts / makes smoke/ explodes, STOP what you're doing, call for help, turn all systems OFF to prevent further damages, identify problem before moving on
 - If working with something connected to a battery, take even more care not to short components